ale ale particle

 📘 Its name compares it with the gesture of a waving hand.

-asi asi
+asi asi as

 POc*wasi(n)

-1 – any kind of natural liana or climbing planttoute espèce de liane naturelle
+1liana, vine, climbing planttoute espèce de liane naturelle

 as narenare noun